Scaffold-Stark/speedrunstark/README.md

 📱 Open <http://localhost:3000> to see the app.

-> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
-If you haven't made any contract changes, you can run `yarn deploy:reset` for a completely fresh deploy.
+> 👩‍💻 Rerun `yarn deploy` whenever you need to deploy completely new contracts to the frontend.
+If you want to keep previous deployments and avoid overwriting changes, use `yarn deploy:no-reset` instead.

 ---